ECC314/PMC/README.txt

 Variable name					Type						Description
 ----------------------------------------------------------------------------------------------------------
-pmcerror						Boolean						Check for a valid command inside the core. pmctoolswitch					Boolean						Status of the ToolSwitcher.
+pmcerrorc						Boolean						Check for a valid command inside the core. pmcerror						Boolean						Check for a valid command inside a module. pmctoolswitch					Boolean						Status of the ToolSwitcher.

 pmcstatsmelon					Integer						Statistics module - Melons farmed since reset.